 Starting Windows 10, Microsoft is requiring all drivers be attestation signed.
-This is an extra layering of driver signing that attempts to make Windows 10 more secure.
-Note that this requirement is only enforced if Windows 10 is installed an on system with secure boot turned on (in the BIOS).
-Starting with SDK 6.30 BitFlow drivers are attestation signed and are compatible with Windows 10 running in secure boot mode.
+This is an extra layering of driver signing that attempts to make Windows more secure.
+Note that this requirement is only enforced if Windows is installed on a system with secure boot turned on (in the BIOS).
+Starting with SDK 6.30 BitFlow drivers are attestation signed and are compatible with Windows 10 and later running in secure boot mode.